 I’m a connector and community builder.
-I think deeply about the relationship between philanthropy, poverty and politics.
+I think deeply about how to make philanthropy more equitable, more responsive, and rooted in place.
 I encourage learning through formal classroom education and informal conversations, facilitated discussions and critical thinking.
 My best work occurs when I am able to synthesize many of these interests: teaching, discussing, writing, collaborating celebrating and building community.

 This site is an artifact of my projects at this moment.
 Some of these are more wholly academic, while others blend my academic and activist interests through my lived experiences.
 My CV highlights more of my traditional scholastic involvements and achievements.
 The ‘Collaborations’ has a cross section of different projects with local organizations.